Aleqxi/java-ec2/README.md

 # Spell Checker

-This is a course project for Data Structures and Algorithms lab course, University of Helsinki, spring 2021.
+This program is spell checker, a course project for Data Structures and Algorithms lab course, University of Helsinki, spring 2021.

 The course begins on March 2021 and the project is ready in May 2021.